-The following game pie recipe combines beef and bacon with the gamey flavor of wild rabbit.
+All types of herbs and spices can be added to a game pie recipe adding wonderful flavors.
+Other flavorful ingredients you might find in one of these recipes might be various alcohols, butter and many different vegetables.
+The following game pie recipe combines beef and bacon with the gamey taste of rabbit.
 Preparing wild rabbit is much the same as preparing tame rabbit.
-To eliminate some of the gamey taste, soak the rabbit in salt water overnight.
+If you want to eliminate some of the wild gamey taste, soak the rabbit in salt water (Or some say equal parts of water and vinegar) overnight.

 Place duck in a pot and cover with water.
 Cover with a lid, bring to a boil, lower heat and simmer until meat nearly comes off the bones.
 Remove meat from bones and set aside.
 Throw away the bones.

 Cook the bacon in a large heavy kettle until crisp; remove bacon and save ¼ cup of the drippings.
 Brown the beef in the drippings.
 Add the beef broth and currant jelly.
 Simmer for about 45 minutes.
 Add the chicken broth, Worcestershire sauce, bay leaf, salt, pepper and cayenne; simmer for 20 minutes.
 Add the onions, carrots, potatoes and mushrooms; simmer for 20 minutes or until the vegetables are tender.

 Combine the flour and water; mix until smooth.
 Stir into the beef mixture and cook until thickened.
 Add the rabbit and duck meats.

 Cut the puff pastry into 3 inch squares and place on a greased baking sheet.
 Bake at 400 F degrees for 10 minutes or until golden brown.
 Place pastry sheets on top of individual serving bowls or dishes.

 Cook potatoes until tender; add milk, butter, salt, pepper and mash until smooth.